Developer-Autodesk/forge.learning/docs/oauth/2legged/nodejs.md

 }
 ```

 To avoid getting a new access token for each end-user request, which adds unnecessary latency, let's cache them in global variables.
-Note we still need to refresh it after `expires_in` seconds.
+Note that we still need to refresh the tokens after `expires_in` seconds.

 !> Share access token between users is only valid in this case, where all users are accessing the same information (2-legged).
 If your app uses per-user data (3-legged), **DOT NOT** use this approach.